OPEN-NEXT/wp2.2_dev/README.md

 Notes:

+* For `files_editability` above, filetypes are identified by file extensions.
+The categories and mapping are documented in [`oshminer/filetypes.py`](./oshminer/filetypes.py), and can be traced the [`osh-file-types` list](https://gitlab.com/OSEGermany/osh-file-types/) by Open Source Ecology Germany.
 * For `files_info` above, filetypes are identified by file extensions.
 The categories and mapping are located in [`oshminer/filetypes.py`](./oshminer/filetypes.py).
 * The `license` information and formatting is largely based on that from the GitHub-managed [choosealicense.com repository](https://github.com/github/choosealicense.com), with the exception of some open source hardware licenses which were manually added.